- Center for Experiential Learning (CEL)

 Specific weekly/exam/rotation schedule information is available under the curriculum sections below, listed by year.
 See also course information posted on the learning management system D2L.

 Please Note: Calendar dates are subject to change.
-(As of 11/11/15 approval of ETSU's calendar is pending Tennessee Board of Regents' [TBR] approval.
+(Approval of ETSU's calendar is pending review by the new ETSU governing board.
 Faculty, staff and students are strongly advised to delay purchase of any nonrefundable travel.
 A copy [and subsequent updates] will be posted as available.)

 For previous calendar years click here.